One of the most important parts of Graeph society are the Hives. Unlike Raveen Kat Prides,

 however, if they're not also instructions given by their Matriarch.
 (Horrorlings almost always end up with

 pure Graephs being born of them when they don't branch off into other species, so male Horrorlings are viewed as important to

 If a Matriarch is killed, a Rook cannot lead a Hive - and is left as vulnerable and exposed as

-any other Claimed Graeph is after their Matriarch dies.
+any other newly Rogue Graeph is after their Matriarch dies.

 Hives are very Territorial, and will never let Unclaimed Graephs into their lands.
 They are

 usually killed on sight if they attempt to cross into their territories; unless the Matriarch has

 The rankings in Hives can vary, and fluctuate, like crazy.
 Where the strongest two Bloodlings

 hold the highest Blooding ranks, they can often lose their high status to younger Graephs and